syrnxalno/mixpanel-init-cdn/README.md

 # cdn-script-hosting <br>
-- Standalone cdn using official MNixpanel SDK init setup
+- Standalone cdn using official Mixpanel SDK init setup
 - Token injection can be performed at runtime